 Reading a good novel allows your imagination to soar, especially by a renowned writer.
 Read novels if you want to escape reality for a little while.
 Usually, the movie version of a book isn’t as good as the original novel.
 We’ve seen amazing special effects on film and television.
 But nothing compares to what you could create using your imagination and creativity!

-According to MSU Today Journal, using a mobile device at night harms sleep and workplace productivity.
-Another study also shows that reading from an e-gadget before bed interferes with sleep patterns.
+The MSU Today Journal claims that using a mobile device at night impairs both productivity at work and sleep quality.
+Another study also shows that reading on an e-gadget before bed interferes with sleep patterns.
 Smartphones emit “blue light,” which seems to be the most disruptive of all light colors.

-We all know blue light from artificial lighting affects our sleep cycles, but we may not know just how much of its profound impact.
+We all know blue light from artificial lighting affects our sleep cycles, but we may not know just how profound its impact is.
 According to the report from HuffPost, insufficient sleep is associated with a wide range of health risks, including obesity, type 2 diabetes, heart disease, stroke, hypertension, and cancer.

-On the other hand, reading printed books before bed is helpful for better sleep quality.
-On the famous Readers Digest Journal explore the amazing benefits of reading!
+On the other hand, reading printed books before bed can improve sleep quality.
+In the famous Reader’s Digest Journal, explore the amazing benefits of reading!

 Students who read 30 minutes a day